A really great thing about scuba diving is how accessible it is for disabled people.

 Many people experience scuba diving as a kind of therapy.
 During the dive, the weightlessness offers a real sense of freedom and the experience underwater is similar for both able-bodied and disabled people.

-Try diving with BSAC
+Try diving or jump straight in with BSAC

 The best way to find out if you’ll enjoy scuba diving is to do a Try Dive session in a swimming pool with a local BSAC club.
 BSAC Instructors are trained to ensure your needs are met and that everything happens at your pace.